Bourne Town F.C.: Other teams

 The reserve team has competed in the Peterborough & District League, the Lincolnshire League and the United Counties League.

 Between 1952 and 1956 the club also entered an 'A' Team in the Peterborough & District League.
 The 'A' Team was resurrected at the start of the 2022–23 season and rejoined the Peterborough & District League, playing at Elsea Park.
 After winning back-to-back league titles the 'A' Team merged with the reserve team for the 2024–25 season and achieved a third consecutive promotion.

 Ground

 Since being formed in 1883 the club has played home fixtures at the Abbey Lawn on Abbey Road.
 The Abbey Lawn is a sports facility owned by Bourne United Charities and also home to Bourne Cricket Club, Bourne Town Bowls Club, Bourne Abbots Petanque Club, Bourne & District Lawn Tennis Club, Bourne Outdoor Swimming Pool and the Dimension Skate Park.

-The football facility consists of a large clubhouse (named the Len Pick Suite in 2006 after a former president who left money to the club that was used to redevelop the building), a covered standing terrace, a covered bench seated stand (named the Terry Bates Stand in 2020).
+The football facility consists of a large clubhouse (named the Len Pick Suite in 2006 after a former president who left money to the club that was used to redevelop the building), a covered standing terrace and a covered bench seated stand (named the Terry Bates Stand in 2020).
 Floodlights were installed in 1989.
+Two new stands were erected in 2024.

-Peterborough United Women began playing at the Abbey Lawn in 2022–23.
+Peterborough United Women played their home fixtures at the Abbey Lawn between 2022–23 and 2024–25.